docsforadobe/javascript-tools-guide/3 - File System Access/index.rst

 name or a path name referring to a remote server (such as \\myhost\mydir).
 If the HOME environment variable is undefined, the ExtendScript default is the user’s home directory, usually the C:\Documents and Settings\username folder.

-NOTE: A script can access many of the folders that are specified with platform-specific variables through static, globally available Folder class properties; for instance, appData contains the folder that stores application data for all users.
+.. note:: A script can access many of the folders that are specified with platform-specific variables through static, globally available Folder class properties; for instance, appData contains the folder that stores application data for all users.

 Volume and drive names
 A volume or drive name can be the first part of an absolute path in URI notation.
 The values are interpreted